Snapchat/KeyDB-docs/docs/intro.md

 KeyDB is an open source project, [BSD licensed](https://github.com/JohnSully/KeyDB/blob/unstable/COPYING) containing multithreading, active replication, aws s3 backup, multi-master control (experimental, all without restriction.

-[KeyDB Pro](https://keydb.dev/keydb-pro.html) is available as part of our binary distribution packages (currently [docker](https://hub.docker.com/r/eqalpha/keydb) or [binary downloads](https://keydb.dev/downloads.html)).
-This is included with the open source binaries and enabled easily via command line config, update to the config file, or running as standalone binary.
+[KeyDB Pro](https://keydb.dev/keydb-pro.html) can be downloaded [here](https://keydb.dev/downloads.html).
 KeyDB Pro offers powerful features at a cost far lower than any other database.
 Major architectural changes have enabled features such as MVCC, persistent FLASH, non-blocking queries, forkless background saving, and others.
 Features comming soon include transaction rollbacks, Intel Optane Persistent Memory Support at DRAM speeds, compression, encryption and others.

 [KeyDB Pro](https://keydb.dev/keydb-pro.html) is intended to finance and support the development of KeyDB which will always remain open source under the BSD license.
 All pro features will always be kept in a separate binary to differentiate it from our open source distribution.